confluentinc/kafka-connect-storage-cloud/kafka-connect-s3/docs/s3_connector.rst

 binary form.
 We use the ``format.class`` setting to instruct the S3 connector to write these binary message values as-is into S3 objects.
-By default the message values written to the same S3 object will be separated by a newline character sequence, but you can control this with the ``format.bytearray.separator`` setting.
+By default the message values written to the same S3 object will be separated by a newline character sequence, but you can control this with the ``format.bytearray.separator`` setting, and you may want to consider this if your messages might contain newlines.
 Also, by default the files written to S3 will have an extension of ``.bin`` (before compression, if enabled), or you can use the ``format.bytearray.extension`` setting to change the pre-compression filename extension.